What is the Team Data Science Process?

-The analytics and storage infrastructure can be in the cloud or on-premises.
-This is where raw and processed datasets are stored.
+The analytics and storage infrastructure, where raw and processed datasets are stored, may be in the cloud or on-premises.
 This infrastructure enables reproducible analysis.
-It also avoids duplication, which can lead to inconsistencies and unnecessary infrastructure costs.
+It also avoids duplication, which may lead to inconsistencies and unnecessary infrastructure costs.
 Tools are provided to provision the shared resources, track them, and allow each team member to connect to those resources securely.
 It is also a good practice to have project members create a consistent compute environment.
 Different team members can then replicate and validate experiments.

 Here is an example of a team working on multiple projects and sharing various cloud analytics infrastructure components.

 Tools and utilities for project execution

 Introducing processes in most organizations is challenging.
 Tools provided to implement the data science process and lifecycle help lower the barriers to and increase the consistency of their adoption.
 TDSP provides an initial set of tools and scripts to jump-start adoption of TDSP within a team.
 It also helps automate some of the common tasks in the data science lifecycle such as data exploration and baseline modeling.
-There is a well-defined structure provided for individuals to contribute shared tools and utilities into their team’s shared code repository.
+There is a well-defined structure provided for individuals to contribute shared tools and utilities into their team's shared code repository.
 These resources can then be leveraged by other projects within the team or the organization.
-TDSP also plans to enable the contributions of tools and utilities to the whole community.
-The TDSP utilities can be cloned from GitHub.
+Microsoft provides extensive tooling inside Azure Machine Learning supporting both open-source (Python, R, ONNX, and common deep-learning frameworks) and also Microsoft's own tooling (AutoML).

 Team Data Science Process: Roles and tasks Outlines the key personnel roles and their associated tasks for a data science team that standardizes on this process.